bayoe18/docfu/README.md

 ### Custom Components

 DocFu also supports custom components.
-Create them in a `components/` directory:
+Create them as `.astro` files in a `components/` directory:

 > [!NOTE]
 >